kquaziportfolio/scu-discord-bot/README.md

   - Programmed Express.js servers to run a **(1)** *server (guild) verification system* which automatically gives graduating year, college major, and verified roles to SCU students and **(2)** *class cooperation system* that places students into text/voice channels aligned with their current General Education classes to talk with peers.
 Both of these processes grant different server roles based on form responses.

-  - Logged suggestions and constructive feedback from users to better the server's general UI/UX.
+  - Logged user suggestions to better the server's general UI/UX.

-  - Will be open to promote this student-run online network if possible by institutional measures.
+  - Open to promote this student-run online network if possible by institutional measures.

 ## Server Logo
 ![SCU Discord Network Logo](https://github.com/jasonanhvu/scu-discord-bot/blob/master/assets/logo-pic.png?raw=true)